animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

 ## Objectives

-The objectives for the document is to provide for direction to manage the following:
+The objectives for the document are to provide for direction to manage the following:

 - Entity configurations - constraints, indexes, master data, etc.
 - Separating migrations from the entities